techno-tim/techno-tim.github.io/_posts/2023-06-24-upgrade-proxmox-to-8.md

 pve7to8
 ```

-If all wen well, you should see everything pass (or with minimal warnings).
+If all went well, you should see everything pass (or with minimal warnings).

 You can now reboot your system.

-After rebooting and logging into the system for the first time, you'll want to clear the cache for your browser for pve web, ot just run a hard reload:
+After rebooting and logging into the system for the first time, you'll want to clear your browser's cache for pve web, r just run a hard reload:

 - Windows  (CTRL + SHIFT + R)
 - macOS (⌘ + Alt + R)

-If you have more servers in your cluster, releat this for each server!
+If you have more servers in your cluster, repeat this for each server!

 Enjoy Proxmox 8!